nazeerbai/timenationpro/_posts/2020-11-21-your-filename.md

- 3 axis accelerometer

- It is the most basic sensor in all the smartwatches and fitness bands.
+**3 axis accelerometer**: It is the most basic sensor in all the smartwatches and fitness bands.
 It tracks forward & backward movements, your body's position & orientation and analyzes the change in the speed.
 And also it senses gravity.

- 12. Gyroscope
+Gyroscope

  It measures the angular velocity.
 It determines your motion.
 So it can verify whether you are on a constant move or you are jogging in the same place.
 So it can keep other sensors' function accordingly.